backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Import & Datasources.md

 ## Imports
 - Terraform `import` is used for bringing the existing infrastructure under its management.
+	- The `terraform import` command can *only import one resource at a time*.
 - We can read data from other resources not managed by terraform using `data` sources.
 	- *This only helps us to make use of attributes of the datasource*.
 	- The resource itself is not managed by terraform.